 Teach mode is designed to help you lead discussion, present your screen, and engage with students.
-Teaching notes and editing tools are hidden, and collaborative questions such as polls and live brainstorms are controlled in Teach mode.
+Teacher tips and editing tools are hidden, and collaborative questions such as polls and live brainstorms are controlled in Teach mode.
 Each question shows you how many students have attempted an answer and also gives you the options to show the correct answer and show student responses, so you can review together.
 On the left you can see progress bars for each question and at the top is a Pause button, which stops your students' progress and prompts them to look to you.

 Tip: Teach mode blends well with video conference apps for remote teaching.
 Share your screen with students to lead them through the Lesson!